 I stopped and bent double, gasping for air.
-I wouldn’t have minded but I’d only run 10 metres.
+I wouldn’t have minded, but I’d only run 10 metres.
 I looked up the hill, and a couple of hundred metres away I could see Julie and Elizabeth climbing into the jeep.

-I had to stop three times before eventually making it back the jeep, completely out of breath and feeling like an idiot for trying to run at this altitude.
-Inhaling as much of this rarefied atmosphere as possible I climbed into the jeep, and no sooner than the door was closed we were off — and now I was inhaling a lung full of dust and sand too … but the photos were worth it.
+I had to stop three times before eventually making it back to the jeep, completely out of breath and feeling like an idiot for trying to run at this altitude.
+Inhaling as much of this rarefied atmosphere as possible, I climbed into the jeep, and no sooner than the door was closed we were off — and now I was inhaling a lung full of dust and sand too … but the photos were worth it.